Unstable Instantons in A-model Localization: A -model Localization

 \subsection{Locus expansion}

-Here we describe the expansion of the gauge-fixed deformation term around the localization locus, then construct the fluctuation operators.
-The fields are separated into zero modes and fluctuating modes, where the zero modes are valued on the locus (\ref{eq:locus1}).
-Then, we perform a functional Taylor series expansion of the deformation term around the locus configurations.
-Following this, we take the localizing limit $h\to0$, such that the expanded deformation term only retains terms that are quadratic in fluctuations.
+Here we describe the expansion of the gauge-fixed localizing term around the localization locus, then construct the fluctuation operators.
+The fields are separated into zero modes and fluctuating modes, where the zero modes are valued on the locus (\ref{eq:locus4-1}).
+Then, we perform a functional Taylor series expansion of the localizing term around the locus configurations.
+Following this, we take the localizing limit $h\to0$, such that the expanded localizing term only retains terms that are quadratic in fluctuations.

 Explicitly, the fields are decomposed as